hoelzer/pocp/README.md

 --alnlength 0.5
 ```

 Please note that per default an "all-vs-all" comparison is performed based on the provided FASTA files.
-However, you can also switch to an "one-vs-all" comparison by additionally providing a single genome FASTA via `--genome` next to the `--genomes` directory **or** a single protein multi-FASTA via `--protein` next to the `--proteins` directory.
+However, you can also switch to an "one-vs-all" comparison by additionally providing a single genome FASTA via `--genome` next to the `--genomes` input **or** a single protein multi-FASTA via `--protein` next to the `--proteins` input.
 In both cases, only "one-vs-all" comparisons will be performed.
+It is also possible to combine `--genomes` with a target `--protein` FASTA for "one-vs-all" and vice versa.